The 9 Most Spectacular Cities to See in the Winter

 Surrounded on three sides by the Ohre River, this Czech town (complete with super-cool castle) looks like something out of Harry Potter--though you might recognize it as the place Daniel Craig played the highest-stakes poker game ever in Casino Royale.

 You didn’t think we’d write a story about beautiful cold weather places without including Iceland, did you?
-Gullfoss is a waterfall in the southwestern part of the country, and one of its most popular tourist attractions--for good reason.
+Gullfoss is a waterfall in the southwestern part of the country, and one of its most popular tourist attractions—for good reason.
 (Sure, it's not technically a city but doesn't it look amazing?)

 Near the southern tip of the state, York is predominantly known as a summer vacation destination.
 But between the ocean, the snow and the cool-as-hell lighthouse, we think it’s worth a visit in winter as well.